 The Multidisciplinary Computational Anatomy Project with Japan, 2017

 Dr Minh Nguyen, in collaboration with his colleagues including Dr Harvey Ho (the University of Auckland), recently received an external grant for the research proposal entitled “A New Design of Augmented Reality for Anatomical Presentation and Education”.
 The research grant supports a visit of Dr Nguyen at Osaka University, Japan, to be taken between October 2017 to August 2018, for research in multidisciplinary computational anatomy.
-Dr Nguyen is a fellow of the Higher Education Academy of UK (FHEA), his expertise is in augmented reality and higher education.
+Dr Nguyen is a fellow of the Higher Education Academy of UK (FHEA), his expertise is in augmented reality and teaching & learning in higher education.

 CeRV Retreat 2017 at Waiheke, Auckland

 The CeRVers finished their 3 days fruitful retreat on 17 September 2017 at Palm Beach Lodge on Waiheke island, just 40 minutes away from the ferry terminal at Half Moon Bay, Auckland.
 Accompanied by scenic views, 11 presentations and demonstrations were performed at a picturesque place above Palm Beach.
 Clifftop, historic, and vineyard landscapes at early spring were also very much suitable for joint walks, with blooming flowers around everywhere.